onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 you born
 1982 oh you're the same age as me

-tape script 3.15 the 3rd of February February the 3rd the 6th of April April the 6th the 12th of July
+tapescript 3.15 the 3rd of February February the 3rd the 6th of April April the 6th
+the 12th of July
 July the 12th the 25th of December